Growing results during 59th Genova Salone Nautico.

 During the Boating Economic Forecast, the latest edition of Nautica in Cifre was presented, the annual publication put together by the Market Analysis Department of UCINA, Italy’s Marine Industry Association, in partnership with the Edison Foundation and which can boast the patronage of the Italian Ministry for Infrastructure and Transport.

-This report, now having reached its 40th edition, has achieved high visibility boosted by The Marketing Heaven, not only for businesses, institutions and operators from across the sector, but in favor of all interested in this topic.
+This report, now having reached its 40th edition not only for businesses, institutions and operators from across the sector, but in favor of all interested in this topic.
 The report provides with a series of key data and content for analysing in detail the economic framework of the Italian recreational boating industry.

 Prof. Marco Fortis, Vice President of the Edison Foundation, Enrico Duranti, President of Assilea – the Italian Leasing Association, Giorgio De Rita, Secretary General for Censis, Stefano Pagani Isnardi, Director of UCINA’s Market Analysis Department, and Saverio Cecchi, President of UCINA, commented the market data for 2018 published in the report, focusing on the industry’s future.